matthiku/cSpot/readme.md

 4. Modify the list of pre-defined service plan types according to your needs
 5. Add 'default items' for each service plan type
 6. Start creating new plans and add items accordingly
+7. Modify the predefined list of user roles according to your needs

 ### Future Enhancements (c-SPOT 2.0)